Jenny210409/Airport/README.md

 ## Conclusion
 The prediction shows that the passengers in the future would have a slight increase trend into the future.
+Using linear regression model shows better result than randomforest model.